Aadisatwikpandey/dept_test/README.md

 14. **HCJ014**: Build a theme switcher with multiple color options
 15. **HCJ015**: Design a content loading skeleton for dynamic content

+## Contact Information

+If you have any questions or need further clarification about any task, please feel free to reach out:

+- Email: aadisatwikpandey<a href="mailto:aadisatwikpandey.amcec@gmail.com?subject=Web Development Task Question">aadisatwikpandey.amcec@gmail.com</a>
+- Phone: <a href="tel:+919305573788">9305573788</a>

+Please include the task code (e.g., HC001) in the subject line of your email for faster assistance.

 Happy coding!